GizemAyas517/EuclidianDistance/README.md

 Euclid.py has a brute force solution approach for finding the closest points problem.
 The time complexity of the algorithm is O(n^2) and the space complexity is O(1).

+Details of how the code works are inside the descriptions of functions in euclid.py.